-The “Solo 401(k) plan” is an IRS approved type of qualified plan , which is suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
+The “Solo 401(k) plan” is an IRS approved type of qualified plan.
+In essence, this is best for business owners with employees other than themselves or, perhaps a spouse.
 The “one-participant 401(k) Plan” is not a new type of plan.
-It is a traditional 401(k) plan covering only one employee.
+In fact, it is a traditional 401(k) plan covering only one employee.
 The plans have the same rules and requirements as any other 401(k) plan.

-Solo 401(k) Plans are generally permitted to engage in most types of investments, however, if a Solo 401(k) Plan engages in certain types of “prohibited transactions” it may trigger a prohibited transaction which could lead to disqualification of the Solo 401(k) Plan and severe tax consequences.
+Solo 401(k) Plans allow you to engage in most types of investments.
+However, if a Solo 401(k) Plan engages in certain types of “prohibited transactions” it may trigger a prohibited transaction.
+This could lead to disqualification of the Solo 401(k) Plan.
+Not to mention severe tax consequences.

 Therefore, it is important that you familiarize yourself with the Solo 401(k) prohibited transaction rules.
 Here’s a list of helpful links to help you better understand your Solo 401(k):

 - First, the Internal Revenue Code Section 4975 – IRC provision referencing tax on prohibited transactions

 - Second, the Internal Revenue Code Section 512 – IRC provision describing unrelated business taxable income